The Adoption Team

 - Post Adoption Help for Families

 All children who are available for adoption are children who are currently in foster care.
-They have been freed from their parents by court order.
-Our children who are waiting “forever” in families range in age from 3 years to 19 years.
-Some of them are well adjusted and eagerly await a new family.
-Others have physical and/or emotional issues which they continue to address in their daily functioning.
-We strongly feel that our children stand a much better chance of dealing with their issues successfully in a loving, caring “forever” family.
+They have been freed from their birth parents by court order.
+Children who are waiting “forever” in families range in age from 3 years to 17 years.
+Some of the children have physical and/or emotional issues which they continue to address in their daily functioning.
+We strongly feel that children stand a much better chance of dealing with their issues successfully in a loving, caring “forever” family.

 Most waiting children are eligible to receive a subsidy.
 A subsidy is money which is paid to the adopting parent until the child is 21 years old.
 This money helps adoptive parents pay for services the child may need because of the emotional or physical trauma the child has experienced.
 Waiting children are also eligible for Medicaid coverage until they are either 18 years old or 21 years old.
 A child qualifies for a subsidy because she or he is diagnosed by a qualified professional, e.g. a Medical Doctor, a Psychiatrist, or a Psychologist as having either a physical or emotional handicap which seriously affects their functioning and will be something they will need to deal with for most or all of their childhood.
 A child might also qualify for a subsidy because New York State determines that the child would be hard to place in a “forever” family.
 You can find a detailed explanation of subsidy and medical coverage on New York State’s website.